wp-plugins/sz-google/readme.txt

 * `[sz-gplus-one] ......: g+ plus one`
 * `[sz-gplus-share] ....: g+ share`

-**Google+ Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Google+ Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements predefined standard details.

 * `szgoogle_gplus_get_badge_author()`
 * `szgoogle_gplus_get_badge_profile()`